-We also regard the coronavirus pandemic as a social risk under our ESG framework, given the substantial implications for public health and safety.
-Other social risks in terms of customer relations or changes in consumer preferences, which are generally relevant for the banking industry, are less important for KBN, given that the institution does not engage in retail activities.
+Social risks in terms of customer relations or changes in consumer preferences, which are generally relevant for the banking industry, are less important for KBN, given that the institution does not engage in retail activities.
 Overall, we view the issuer's exposure to social risks as moderate.
 See our Social risks heat map for further information.